-Dr. Luz Reyes is a research assistant professor in the Department of Health Behavior.
+Dr. Luz Reyes is an assistant professor in the Department of Health Behavior.
 Dr. Reyes’ research focuses on the etiology and prevention of violence, substance use and sexual risk behaviors across the life-course, with a particular focus on adolescent populations.

 The two focal areas of her current program of research are: (1) understanding the developmental pathways that lead to adolescent dating violence and (2) the development and evaluation of interventions to prevent health risk behaviors during the early life-course.

 Dr. Reyes has also worked extensively throughout the Central America region on health sector research and intervention projects related to reproductive health and rights.
 She currently instructs the required advanced research methods course for doctoral students in the Department of Health Behavior.